December 31, 2022

 But even if your idea of slowing down includes becoming a professional skydiver (hey, whatever feels right), you’re going to need to set aside a chunk of money beforehand to help make your retirement dreams a reality.

-This is where individual retirement accounts – aka IRAs – could help.
+This is where individual retirement accounts – or IRAs – could help.
 They may not be the only way you save for your second act.
-But their possible tax benefits and age-based withdrawal rules could make them a worthwhile part of your overall savings portfolio.
+But their potential tax benefits and age-based withdrawal rules could make them a worthwhile part of your overall savings portfolio.

 Already contributing to an employer-sponsored retirement plan, like a 401(k)?
 Stick around – you may be able open an IRA, too.